Trekking in Nepal during Monsoon

 What to expect during the monsoon

-You can expect a dense build-up of fog and clouds when trekking in the lower altitude forests.
-The clouds occasionally clear up to reveal the stunning mountains and valleys.
+When trekking in the lower altitude forests, you can expect a dense build-up of fog and clouds.
+However, the clouds occasionally clear up to reveal the stunning mountains and valleys.
 This happens especially after a night of heavy rain.
-You can expect anywhere from 4-6 hours of rain varying in intensity; occasionally it can rain for 2-3 days continuously.
+You can expect anywhere from 4-6 hours of rain varying in intensity; occasionally, it can rain continuously for 2-3 days.

 Trekking tips for monsoon treks

 It is better to start your day early; generally, it starts raining in the afternoons.
-There tends to be a pattern in the weather, ask your guide or local lodge owners how it has been for the past week or 10 days.
-Although the pattern is not guaranteed, at least you have something to go by so you can make plans accordingly.
+However, there tends to be a pattern in the weather; ask your guide or local lodge owners how it has been for the past week or ten days.
+Although the trend is not guaranteed, you have something to go by to make plans accordingly.

 Recommended gear for the monsoon

 It is best to have an umbrella in the lower elevations – if you don’t use trekking poles – because it will be sweltering even with the best quality raingear.
-Personally, I prefer to trek in the rain without rain gear; I feel it is better to get wet from the rainwater than my sweat.
-The humidity and temperatures drop as you gain altitude, making it more pleasant.
-It can still rain, however, and it is advisable to put on rain gear when it does in the higher elevations.
-Sometimes the humidity is so high that even quick dry gears won’t dry up overnight!
+I prefer to trek in the rain without rain gear; I feel it is better to get wet from the rainwater than my sweat.
+Also, the humidity and temperatures drop as you gain altitude, making it more pleasant.
+However, it can still rain, and it is advisable to put on rain gear at higher elevations.
+Sometimes the humidity is so high that even quick-dry clothing won’t dry overnight!